Amor Muñoz, 'Chimera, Expanded Bodies'. Courtesy of CIFO

 Linz, Austria | September 7 - September 29, 2022

-Five artists working in technology from across Latin America will debut major new commissions this September at the Lentos Art Museum, as part of the Ars-Electonica Festival, the major international platform for the intersection of arts, technology, and society.
-On view September 7 to 29, 2022, EXHIBITION TITLE brings together commissions by the 2022 recipients of the inaugural CIFO-Ars Electronica Award, Dora Bartilotti (Mexico), Electrobiota Collective (Argentina/Mexico), Thessia Machado (Brazil, based in United States), Amor Muñoz (Mexico), and Ana Elena Tejera (Panama, based in France), whose works reflect the ways in which Latin American artists are employing technology such as electronic textiles and AI computers as mediums to explore individual and collective identity, culture, and history.
+Six artists working in art and technology from across Latin America debut major new commissions within the Ars Electronica Festival at the Lentos Art Museum.
+The exhibition showcases the works of the inaugural CIFO-Ars Electronica Award recipients, Dora Bartilotti (MX), Electrobiota Collective (AR/MX), Thessia Machado (BR), Amor Muñoz (MX), and Ana Elena Tejera (PA).
+Their works reflect the ways Latin American artists employ technology such as electronic textiles and AI computers as media to explore individual and collective identity, culture, and history.